 Combining fun collaboration with professional interpersonal skills development and community service is tremendous for boosting morale.
 It gives employees a reason to work and to stay beyond just getting a paycheck.

 Much has been written about the pandemic’s toll on mental health.
-The mix of fear, anxiety, isolation, sense of loss, and frustration has many employees reassessing where and why they work.
+The mix of fear, anxiety, isolation, a sense of loss, and frustration has many employees reassessing where and why they work.

 People have been through a lot.
 They feel the need to get together and reconnect.
 To help employees improve their mental health and re-establish their connections—to each other and to the organization—companies are using team building programs to bring workers together to collaborate in an environment that’s high on fun and creativity and virtually stress-free.